aaronshaver/dig-deep-descent/roadmap.md

 # 0.2 - mineral system

-* testing: be sure to do a none matcher for rock/mineral rarity unit tests
 * feature: minerals are hidden until scanner reveals them
 * tweak: reduce light even further: 1.5 -> 0.5 and so on
 * tweak: have a 0.01 chance for "faded out"/phased out minerals just so it looks a bit more natural